kos-lang/kos/doc/grammar.md

-If a fallthrough statement is executed following a compound statement or following a matching right-hand-side expression, the switch statement does not terminate, but the execution continues in the next defined case section, as if the right-hand-side expression (or ellipsis `...`) for that section matched.
+If a fallthrough statement is executed following a compound statement or following a matching right-hand-side expression, the switch statement does not terminate, but the execution continues in the next defined case section, as if the right-hand-side expression (or "else") for that section matched.

     SwitchStatement ::= "switch" RHSExpression
                         "{" ( SwitchCase )* [ DefaultCase ] ( SwitchCase )* "}"

-    SwitchCase      ::= RHSExpression CaseStatement
+    SwitchCase      ::= "case" RHSExpression CaseStatement

-    DefaultCase     ::= "..."
-CaseStatement
+    DefaultCase     ::= "else" CaseStatement

     CaseStatement   ::= ( CompoundStatement [ Fallthrough ] )
                         | Fallthrough